marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/attribute-syntax.rst

       __attribute__((format(printf, 1, 2))) d1 (const char *, ...),
        d2 (void);

-the :gcc-attr:`noreturn` attribute applies to all the functions declared; the ``format`` attribute only applies to ``d1``.
+the :fn-attr:`noreturn` attribute applies to all the functions declared; the ``format`` attribute only applies to ``d1``.

 An attribute specifier list may appear immediately before the comma,